makokaz/parallel-distributed-programming/20vgg/README.md

       forward_gpu_ultra_fast(x); break;
 ```

-your forward_gpu_ultra_fast should launch a global function with a good thread block size.
+your forward_gpu_ultra_fast function will launch a global function with a more sensible value of the thread block size.

 ```
   void forward_gpu_ultra_fast(array4<maxB,IC,H,W>& x) {